artemchege/django-ecommerce/README.md

 Stripe secret_key:
 - STRIPE_SECRET_KEY=your_key
+2. Edit ALLOWED_HOST = []
-2) Run in command line:
+3. Run in command line:

     git clone https://github.com/artemchege/django-ecommerce

-3) Then run (Windows compatible):
+4. Then run (Windows compatible):

     python manage.py runserver

-4) Or in Docker:
+5. Or in Docker:

     later

 Deployed on Heroku: https://ecommerce-pure-django.herokuapp.com/

 (!)
-On heroku Stripe confirmation does not work because there is no SSL configured on free heroku plan.
+On heroku Stripe confirmation does not work because there is no SSL configured on due to free heroku plan.